0w0i0n0g0/hangl_click_api/README.md

 - v.1
   - Multiple links are supported.
   - You can use it in GitHub README.md because now, it is returning the pure svg.

+- v.2
+  - Now it can get parameters directly with han.gl stats link.
+  - Create svg link easily with SVG url maker.
+  - If there is no url parameters, it redirects to SVG url maker.